At a glance

 - Help disadvantaged communities with Public Health and Childcare Projects in Cambodia.

-- Support disaster relief work by Building classrooms and help local staff on our Teaching Project in Nepal.
+- Support disaster relief work by Building classrooms in Nepal.

 - Explore the UNESCO temples of Angkor Wat and take a safari at Chitwan National Park.

 Is this Gap Semester in Asia right for me?

 If you are 17-24 and seeking a chance to discover the world in a structured, meaningful, safe and engaging setting, you should read on.
 This programme is designed to allow you to explore new cultures and gain exposure to a variety of fields through hands-on experiential learning.

 If you have finished high school and have passion, energy and an open mind to really find out what it’s like to live and work in other countries, this programme is perfect for you!